alysmurray/alysmurray.github.io/_pages/wildflower.md

 **But the more George and Annie try to control the love lives around them, the less they’re able to sway their own hearts.** As Annie’s infectious laugh begins to bring down George’s barrier of surliness, can he open his heart and let her in for real?
 And can Annie be brave enough to trust the man who could be her future, with the secrets of her past?

-**A heart-warming story of friendship and finding love in the most unlikely of places, fans of Robyn Carr, Debbie Macomber and Carolyn Brown will adore  _Wildflower Promises_.**
+**A heart-warming story of friendship and finding love in the most unlikely of places, fans of Robyn Carr, Debbie Macomber and Carolyn Brown will adore.**

 **Amazon**: [https://bit.ly/3idiQjD](https://bit.ly/3idiQjD)